The Ambassador (2011 film): Reception

-Kyle Smith of the New York Post called it "a stunning, funny, and vital piece of guerilla cinema."
-He added that: "Few documentaries bother to pursue such a complicated subject in such detail, let alone at such personal risk, and though the conclusion leaves some questions unanswered, Brügger confirms that he is one of Europe’s most exciting filmmakers."
+The Ambassador was well received by critics.

 Karsten Kastelan of The Hollywood Reporter wrote: "It is highly watchable, clearly (and unabashedly) exploitative and often offensive – but it undeniably unearths some very uncomfortable truths about Central Africa in general, corruption in particular and individual greed on top of it.
 And – even though the director denies it – it might have been financed in part with the sale of blood diamonds."

 Marc Savlov of The Austin Chronicle was critical of the lack of clarity in Brügger's "grand intent" when capturing his African escapades on film, saying it "may occasionally twang too near the abyss for some consciences", but praised it for being "a gut-twisting narrative, occasionally painful to view, but one that, admittedly, is extremely well-conceived."
 Alison Willmore of The A.V.
 Club gave it an overall B grade.
 She wrote that the film "deserves serious points for boldness, though not cohesiveness" in capturing its subject matter and peppering some "amusing moments" along the way, but later added that "the [film's] tone and structure seem a little strained by the danger in which the filmmaker increasingly puts himself, and the indifference to human life exuded by some of those he meets."

 Chris Cabin of Slant Magazine commended Brügger for successfully documenting Central Africa's handling of diplomacy and politics but was disappointed in the lack of "pointedly outlandish" moments that add context into why people are given these positions of power, saying: "It tempers the politics down, for better or worse, and makes The Ambassador more of a lopsided, if irrefutably involving, act of gonzo reportage, part absurdist how-to guide on becoming a diamond smuggler, part outsider tour of a truly lawless land infested with poverty and incessant corruption."
 Mark Jenkins of NPR felt that Brügger lacked a clear source when expounding his alter ego's "racialist baloney" and was limited by his narrative progression due to being an outsider, concluding that: "The Central African Republic is a violent and often lawless country, which makes The Ambassador a brave undertaking.
 Yet the movie lacks enough context for the general viewer, or the Mike Wallace-style showdown that would provide a big finish to all the filmmaker's skulking.
 The bold Brugger gets some interesting stuff, but it doesn't quite add up to an expose."